aerostack2/aerostack2/README.md

 Most important features:
 - Natively developed on ROS2
 - Complete modularity, allowing elements to be changed or interchanged without affecting the rest of the system
 - Independence of the aerial platform.
+Easy Sim2Real deployment.
 - Project-oriented, allowing to install and use only the necessary packages for the application to be developed.
 - Swarming orientation.